-Since physical theory exists in the interface of the worlds of energy and information, it may be argued that its structure must cater as much to the facts of objective physical reality as to the characteristics and limitations of the mind it is built to structures.
-What we mean here is that the structures involved in the construction of the limits be not only discrete, but actually finite as well, in terms of the number of elements involved.
+Since physical theory exists in the interface of the worlds of energy and information, it may be argued that its structure must cater as much to the facts of objective physical reality as to the characteristics and limitations of the mind it is built to serve.
+We will therefore not require the physical theory to contain exclusively the elements of objective physical reality, but rather require that it also make life easy for the mind.
+In other words, physical theory will be allowed to contain elements which are not mandated by objective physical reality, and that are allowed in for the convenience of the mind.